 After an intense public meeting and a review by committee, The Old Gringo eventually was returned to the shelf and the IB curriculum.
 But in the process, my daughter’s English teacher, a favorite of many of the kids, decided to move on, perhaps to a place where teachers didn’t receive hate mail.

-This incident had a huge impact on the direction of my book.
+This incident had a huge impact on the direction of my book, Book of Mercy.
 Book banning in fictitious Mercy, North Carolina, became the conflict, and Antigone Brown, the woman who fights the censors, became the protagonist who ponders the same questions I had as I wrote letters in protest of the removal of The Old Gringo.